La Huerta, Parañaque

 La Huerta (English: The Garden) is a barangay in the city of Parañaque, Metro Manila, Philippines.
 It comprises a section of the old poblacion of Parañaque along the south bank of the Parañaque River by its mouth in Manila Bay.
 The coastal village encompasses the area from Don Galo on the north, Santo Niño (former Ibayo) and Moonwalk on the east and San Dionisio on the south.
 A portion of Global Airport Business Park along C-5 Road Extension is also under the jurisdiction of La Huerta.
 It also extends west to the reclaimed area in Manila Bay and covers the northernmost section of Freedom Island in the Las Piñas–Parañaque Critical Habitat and Ecotourism Area.
-As of the 2015 census, it had a population of 9,569.
+As of the 2020 census, it had a population of 8,592.

 History

 The village was named after an orchard that stood in the area during the Spanish colonial period.
 The first known European to visit the area was the Catholic missionary Fray Juan de Orto of the Order of Saint Augustine, who arrived in 1575.
 Five years later, La Huerta was established as the center of the Augustinian missionary town of Parañaque.
 It was also in 1580 when the mission of San Andrés el Apóstol (today the Cathedral of Saint Andrew) was completed under of Fray Diego de Espinar as its first head.
 Out of this settlement grew the visitas and towns of Don Galo, Tambo, San Dionisio, and Las Piñas in southern Manila Province, which was then transferred to the supervision of the Order of Augustinian Recollects.

 In 1776, the Recollects built the chapel of San Nicolás de Tolentino east of the Augustinian convent by the Parañaque River.
 This stone chapel was used as barracks for Spanish soldiers during the Philippine Revolution.

+In 1890, Presidencia, the first municipal hall of Parañaque, was built in front of St. Andrew Parish Church (present-day Parañaque Cathedral), suggesting La Huerta was the old municipal center of Parañaque.
+This housed the municipal government until 1971, when it moved to the present-day city hall in San Antonio Valley Subdivision, then in San Dionisio.
+The site of the old municipal hall was replaced by Ospital ng Parañaque.

 From being the second biggest barrio in Parañaque after San Dionisio in the early 20th century, La Huerta is now the second smallest barangay in the city at 0.5372 km2 after several villages were created out of its old territory in the 1970s, including Don Bosco, Marcelo Green, Sun Valley and Merville.

 In 1985, the Manila–Cavite Expressway was opened on a reclaimed area in the foreshore of La Huerta.
 The village also expanded with the creation of Freedom Island by the Philippine Reclamation Authority in the 1970s and 1980s as part of the South Reclamation Project under Boulevard 2000.